 Kids ages 6-12 can earn a Junior Ranger badge by completing at least 7 pages of the park's Junior Ranger activity book [2.9 MB PDF].
 The books are available free of charge at either visitor center, year-round.
 Or you can download and print one from home to get a jump-start.

 In the summer, kids ages 6-12 can earn a Junior Ranger patch by participating in a fun, ranger-led activity.
 The activities last about 20 minutes and take place several times each day behind the Rim Village Visitor Center.

-The Every Kid in a Park initiative is aimed at providing an opportunity for each fourth grade student across the country to experience federal lands and water in person.
-Students logon onto the Every Kid in a Park website to complete an on-line activity and earn a voucher that can be exchanged for a plastic pass at park entrance stations.
-The Every Kid in a Park Pass gives students free access to public lands during their fourth-grade school year and up through August 31.
+The Every Kid Outdoors initiative is aimed at providing an opportunity for each fourth grade student across the country to experience federal lands and water in person.
+Students log on to Every Kid Outdoors to complete an on-line activity and earn a voucher that can be exchanged for a plastic pass at park entrance stations.
+The Every Kid Outdoors Pass gives students free access to public lands during their fourth-grade school year and up through August 31.